Slamy/Wiki_MiSTer/SDRAM-Board-Assembly-(DIY).md

 ------

 ### 2. Order Components
-This is a general overview of the components, including reference parts that were successfully used to assemble a MiSTer SDRAM Board.
+This is a general overview of the components, including reference parts that were successfully used to assemble a MiSTer SDRAM Board <b> version 3.1U </b>.

 #### Components (Vertical Board)